solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 ## Summary

-In this lab, you created a new Azure Database for PostgreSQL Flexible Server instance, configured some various ascpects of it, added a database called `airbnb`, configured a custom maintence schedule then explored some data using on a secondary PG14 instance using pgAdmin.
+In this lab, you created a new Azure Database for PostgreSQL Flexible Server instance, configured some various aspects of it, added a database called `airbnb`, configured a custom maintenance schedule then explored some data using on a secondary PG14 instance using pgAdmin.

 In the next set of labs, you will explore several developer and performance features of PostgreSQL.

-## Miscellanous (Optional)
+## Miscellaneous (Optional)

 If you would like to run these labs in your own Azure subscription, you will need to execute the following steps using the provided ARM template: